-The Research, Development and Engineering Command (RDECOM) / Yuma Proving Ground (YPG) GEMS program is a joint effort lead by RDECOM and executed by the U.S. Army Test and Evaluation Command (ATEC), YPG.
+The U.S. Army Combat Capabilities Development Command (DEVCOM) / Yuma Proving Ground (YPG) GEMS program is a joint effort lead by RDECOM and executed by the U.S. Army Test and Evaluation Command (ATEC), YPG.

-Students in the 6th-8th grade will engage in hand on activities while applying scientific methods as they conduct their labs and see the real world application.
-Modules topics will include but are not limited to solar vehicles and army basic automotive performance testing, physics, robotics, environmental testing, food handling-health hazards, and projectile testing.
+FREE STEM CAMP: Open to students entering 6th, 7th or 8th grade in the fall of 2023.
+Students will engage in hands-on activities while applying scientific methods as they conduct their labs and see the real world application.
+Module topics will include, but are not limited to, rockets, army basic automotive performance testing, physics, robotics, environmental testing, bacterial health hazards, and projectile testing.
 Learn more about the GEMS program and find additional locations here.

 About the Yuma Proving Ground

 Yuma Proving Ground is a United States U.S. Army facility which is one of the largest military installations in the world.
 It is located near the Arizona-California border, adjacent to the Colorado River, approximately 24 miles north of the city of Yuma (pop 87,000).
 YPG conducts tests on medium and long range artillery, aircraft target acquisition equipment and armament, armored and wheeled vehicles, a variety of munitions, and personnel and supply parachute systems and is the U.S. Army’s center for desert natural environment testing as well as the management of cold weather and tropic testing.
 It is here that America’s ground combat equipment proves it has the right equipment to win our nation’s battles.
 Yuma employs many engineers, scientists, physicists and military personnel to accomplish their missions.
 These same employees coordinate and conduct our GEMS programs.

 GEMS is looking for NEAR-PEER-MENTORS and RESOURCE TEACHERS!